PDillis/pdillis.github.io/_posts/2018-04-23-PythonChatbot0.markdown

 >>> message = "what would happen if you ate the Takis?"
 >>> match = re.search(pattern, message)
 >>> match.group(0) # Will return the entire match
-"what would happen if you ate the Takis?"
+"if you ate the Takis?"
 >>> match.group(1) # Will return only the parenthesized subgroup
 "you ate the Takis?"
 ```